 When COVID-19 hit, she noticed that she was buying more food with her kids home.
 She thought of the thousands of other families across America experiencing the same.
 From what started as a simple idea, The Snack Sack was born.

 Chamieka is not only the founder of The Snack Sack, she also has a long history of being a community champion and advocate for those in need, especially children.
 Her career background is in education administration and social work, and she is a court appointed special advocate (CASA), and a was previously a big sister in Big Brothers Big Sisters of America organization.

 While in Milwaukee, Wisconsin, she was a foster parent and then became an adoptive parent.
-She now lives with her partner and their wonderful children in Texas where she is pursuing her Master’s degree.
+She now lives with her partner and their wonderful children in Texas.